How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

-Although existing RF systems are unable to meet future DS communications demands as opposite to its FSO counterpart, implementing the FSO still faces major impediments.
-Starting off with the physical layer challenges of DSOC, there are two primary challenges, namely the beam required pointing accuracy and AT.
-While the former can be tolerated by several techniques for instance, pointing aid tracking beacons, to avoid AT, space-to-space links can be promising.
-Moreover, modulation, coding, and detection schemes play important rules on mitigating DS environment impairments.
-PPM modulation schemes is recommended {and commonly used schemes} for DSOC.
-Nevertheless, as PPM have performance limitations when high data rates are required, other schemes should be investigated.
-The detection of a DSOC system significantly affects the capacity limit and modulation performance outcomes.
-The more sensitive the detector the better it is for DSOC, however sensitivity could inherently be limited by the choice of modulation, coding, and quantum noise.
 Moving to the networking aspect, DTN is the most recommended architecture in DS mainly defined by the bundle layer and its related addressing mechanism.
-More attention is needed, though, to enhance the DS protocols to achieve Solar system exploration goals and ultimately universify the network, for which IPN is certainly one of the solutions.
-Cubsats technology, on the other hand, will be a major contributor for accomplishing the future IPN, we believe. {OAM, in addition is a promising technology for achieving data rates in the range of a hundred gigabyte.
-Not like any other technology, however, there is a gap in the literature in regard to applying OAM in DS.
-Partial detection, pointing and accuracy, and AT challenges are yet to be overcome.} Merging RF and FSO in DS communications, which has been partially applied in DS, could be the starting point for applying FSO.
-RF/FSO system is shown to preform better than applying FSO alone in a number of cases.
+However, more attention is needed to enhance the DS protocols to achieve Solar system exploration goals and ultimately universify the network, for which, IPN is certainly one of the solutions.
+On the other hand, we believe that Cubesats technology will be a major contributor {to} accomplishing the future IPN.
+Moreover, OAM is a promising technology for achieving data rates around hundreds of gigabytes.
+Unlike other technologies, there is a gap in the literature in terms of applying OAM in DS.
+Moreover, partial detection, pointing and displacement, and AT challenges are yet to be overcome.
+Acknowledging that the objectives to realize a global quantum network could be achieved by utilizing space links should motivate more investment in DS QC, which in turn could provide a new perspective on the technology employment in general.
+Merging RF and FSO in DS communications, which has been partially applied in DS, could be the starting point for applying FSO.
+RF/FSO systems are shown to perform better than FSO in a number of cases.